-Are you passionate about exploring the mechanics of engines and aircraft systems and building a career that ensures aircraft are ready for a flight?
-Then, becoming an Aircraft Maintenance Engineer could be a great career option for you.
+Are you passionate about the mechanics of engines and aircraft systems?
+If yes, becoming an Aircraft Maintenance Engineer could be a great career option for you.

 Aircraft maintenance engineers are licenced engineering professionals who conduct repairs, maintenance, and modifications on various aircraft.
 They perform routine inspections, maintenance, repair, and upgrade aircraft for safe flights.

-The ideal qualification to be an Aircraft Maintenance Engineer is a Diploma of Aeroskills (Mechanical).
-However, a Certificate IV in Aeroskills (Mechanical) or a Certificate IV in Aeroskills (Avionics) may also be appropriate.
+To become an Aircraft maintenance engineer in Australia, you need a Diploma in Aeroskills (Mechanical).
+However, a Certificate IV in Aeroskills (Mechanical) or a Certificate IV in Aeroskills (Avionics) is also a good option.
 Additionally, you need the Aircraft Maintenance Engineer licence to perform your duties legally in Australia.

 1. What Is An Aircraft Maintenance Engineer?